E-resources by discipline

 Media and journalism

 The database of articles from Czech printed and online newspapers and magazines, transcripts of radio and television programs.
 The subscription covers also archive from 1996.
 The resource is available only from computer in the Library of Faculty of Social Sciences and the Masaryk Library of Social Sciences in Jinonice.

-EBSCOhost provides online access to bibliographic and full-text research databases and thousands of e-journals on unified platform and include Communication and Mass Media collection.
+EBSCOhost provides online access to bibliographic and full-text research databases and thousands of e-journals on unified platform and include Communication and Mass Media collection and Political Science Complete.